Beonchip logo

 The importance of shear stress in biology

-Up to 60% of the human adult body is water.
-Water is stored both within and outside the cells, constituting what is known as intracellular and extracellular fluids.
-The extracellular fluids can be mainly classified into interstitial fluid, contained within extracellular matrix which surrounds cells in tissues, and blood plasma.
-Other water-based extracellular fluid include lymph, cerebrospinal fluid, synovial, pleural, pericardial, peritoneal and ocular fluid.
+Understanding the importance of shear stress in biology is essential for unraveling how mechanical forces influence cellular behavior, tissue development, and disease progression.
+For example, up to 60% of the human adult body is water.
+This water is stored both within and outside the cells, constituting what are known as intracellular and extracellular fluids.
+Specifically, the extracellular fluids can be classified into interstitial fluid, contained within the extracellular matrix that surrounds cells in tissues, and blood plasma.
+Additionally, other water-based extracellular fluids include lymph, cerebrospinal fluid, synovial, pleural, pericardial, peritoneal, and ocular fluid.

-Wherever fluid is, shear stress will be too.
-In biology and vascular processes, fluids act on the cell surface.
-For instance, blood flow acts on the endothelium surface of vessels walls as a frictional force coined shear stress.
-This mechanical phenomenon has a great impact on tissue function and biological responses through mechanotransduction processes, modulating cell morphology, proliferation, differentiation, metabolism, communication and aiding in barrier formation.1 Then, what is exactly shear stress?
+Wherever fluid is present, shear stress will naturally occur as well.
+In particular, in biological and vascular processes, fluids act on the cell surface.
+For instance, blood flow exerts a frictional force called shear stress on the endothelium surface of vessel walls.
+Consequently, this mechanical phenomenon significantly impacts tissue function and biological responses through mechanotransduction processes.
+Furthermore, it modulates cell morphology, proliferation, differentiation, metabolism, communication, and aids in barrier formation[1].
+Then, what is exactly shear stress?

 Shear stress (Ʈ) is defined as a mechanical force exerted when a tangential force (F) acts on a surface (area = A):